 Vote in Person at the Annual Meeting.
 All stockholders of record as of the close of business on the Record Date can vote in person at the Annual Meeting.
 You can also be represented by another person at the Annual Meeting by executing a proper proxy designating that person.
 If you are a beneficial owner, you must obtain a legal proxy or letter from your broker, trust, bank or other nominee and present it to the inspector of election with your ballot to be able to vote at the Annual Meeting.
 Even if you plan to attend the Annual Meeting, we recommend that you also vote either by telephone, by Internet or by mail so that your vote will be counted if you decide not to attend.
-Due to the COVID-19 pandemic, we request that you RSVP by emailing our investor relations department at ir@macom.com if you plan to attend the Annual Meeting in person so that we may ensure we have adequate space to allow for proper social distancing in an effort to promote the well-being of all that attend the Annual Meeting.
+Due to the COVID-19 pandemic, we request that you RSVP by emailing our investor relations department at ir@macom.com if you plan to attend the Annual Meeting in person so that we may ensure we have adequate space for in-person attendees and we reserve the right to require that all in-person attendees comply with then-applicable federal, state and local guidelines, mandates or recommendations or facility requirements in an effort to promote the well-being of all that attend the Annual Meeting.